 An Alternative Approach To Teaching Narratives To Young Writers

 Periodically I find myself engaged in conversations with teachers about student narrative writing.
-They are often working with writers in junior classes.
 The conversation reveals how committed they are to teaching narrative genre to their entire class, simultaneously.
 They further inform me that their young writers just don’t get it (narrative writing) and they are pulling their hair out attempting to have the writers put all the pieces ’together.’

 I am extremely keen at this point to know more regarding the approach they have employed.
 I harbour strong suspicions about the methodology…